 Crosswalk Accidents Involving Pedestrians

 Berenson Injury Law has focused exclusively on traffic injuries since our founding close to four decades ago.
-Attorney Bill Berenson is Board Certified as a personal injury lawyer and has been named a "Top Personal Injury Plaintiff's Lawyer" by Fort Worth Magazine.
+Attorney Bill Berenson is Board Certified as a personal injury lawyer by the Texas Board of Legal Specialization and has been named a "Top Personal Injury Plaintiff's Lawyer" by Fort Worth Magazine.
 He has also earned a lifetime membership in the Multi-Million Dollar Advocates Forum, reserved for those lawyers who have recovered seven-figure judgments for clients.

-As an avid marathon runner and biker, Bill is a strong advocate for pedestrians.
+As someone who has trained for countless marathons and rides a bicycle on our streets to stay in shape, Mr. Berenson understands all too well the dangers of not being in a car or truck on the roads and is a strong advocate for pedestrians.
 In addition to representing injured pedestrians, he also constantly tries to improve conditions for residents who enjoy non-motorized forms of transportation.

 You have a right to safely walk and run on our city’s streets and to cross the road without fear of being hit.
 Berenson Injury Law supports your rights and helps you recover from the driver who injured you.Texas Law on Pedestrian Right-of-Way